-To supplement the initiative, BrewDog offers regular updates through its blog while remaining active on Twitter and Instagram—activities that have kept the brand connected to its audience while creating a real brand buzz throughout the pandemic.
+To supplement the initiative, BrewDog offered regular updates through its blog while remaining active on Twitter and Instagram—activities that kept the brand connected to its audience while creating a real brand buzz throughout the pandemic.

-This brilliant initiative has also been adopted by other breweries and distilleries around the world, many of which have been committed to serving their local communities.
+This brilliant initiative was also adopted by other breweries and distilleries around the world, many of which were committed to serving their local communities.

-Lesson: By offering direct value as well as a practical solution to a genuine problem and using your promotional channels to guide consumers to your messaging, you will build trust, authority, and loyalty in these most uncertain times.
+Lesson: By offering direct value as well as a practical solution to a genuine problem and using your promotional channels to guide consumers to your messaging, you will build trust, authority, and loyalty even in uncertain times.

 In today’s world, people expect brands to take action—and if you can do something to help, you should.
 You should shout about it too: tastefully, of course.

-To pass the time in a productive, proactive way, the staff at Canada's Banff Springs Hotel recently launched a campaign called 'The Art of Waiting'.
+To pass the time in a productive, proactive way, the staff at Canada's Banff Springs Hotel launched a campaign called 'The Art of Waiting' early in the pandemic.

-From dancing bellhops to singing chefs, this series of mini videos is simple yet entertaining and showcases the brand's fun-loving side while creating a sense of nostalgia that is likely to encourage droves of guest bookings once the doors reopen.
+From dancing bellhops to singing chefs, this series of mini videos was simple yet entertaining and showcased the brand's fun-loving side while creating a sense of nostalgia that was bound to encourage droves of guest bookings once the doors reopened.

-Lesson: Video content is a powerful marketing medium, and by keeping your messaging simple while sticking to your brand values, you can maintain a positive presence while driving healthy levels of social engagement during the pandemic.
+Lesson: Video content is a powerful marketing medium, and by keeping your messaging simple while sticking to your brand values, you can maintain a positive presence while driving healthy levels of social engagement.

 To help its consumers maintain their fitness and personal morale during the crisis, sporting colossus Nike made its club training subscription free for a limited period of time—offering fans of the brand exclusive access to training, health, and fitness content.

 In addition to its value-driven offering, in-app content, and inspirational brand messaging, Nike also extended its message of staying healthy during the virus to its podcast.
-As the pandemic endures, Nike continues to maintain a strong sense of brand loyalty and its collective efforts have also helped mitigate its dwindling sales in China.
+As the pandemic endured, Nike maintained a strong sense of brand loyalty and its collective efforts also helped mitigate its dwindling sales in China.

-Lesson: By taking the time to craft brand messaging that is direct and meaningful across a cohesive mix of channels, you will boost your brand authority both now and as the pandemic starts to wane and societies adapt.
+Lesson: By taking the time to craft brand messaging that is direct and meaningful across a cohesive mix of channels, you can boost your brand authority through thick and thin.
+An omnichannel marketing approach is the way to go.

 To encourage families to stay at home and help to flatten the curve during the peak of the Covid-19 crisis, Lego created an animated video urging kids to be superheroes while offering suggestions on what to do to stay safe.

-The campaign’s inclusive messaging and content-driven direction offered audiences the perfect storm of engagement and educational value, which has so far resulted in record sales during the pandemic.
+The campaign’s inclusive messaging and content-driven direction offered audiences the perfect storm of engagement and educational value, which resulted in record sales during the pandemic.

 “There's a way to do it better – find it.”
 Thomas A. Edison